 In conjunction with the University’s overall wellbeing strategy the School of Clinical Medicine launched its ‘Raising Mental Health Awareness Programme’ in early 2015, with the intention of embedding a culture of dignity in mental health that supports employees’ health in the workplace.
-As the programme has evolved the focus in year 2 has broadened to include physical wellbeing in order to ensure equal parity and sign posting between all aspects of wellbeing.
+As the programme evolved, the focus in year two broadened to include physical wellbeing in order to ensure equal parity and sign posting between all aspects of wellbeing.
 In line with this the Clinical School rebranded the programme as ‘The Clinical School Wellbeing Programme’ in April 2016 and updated it’s objectives as follows;

 - To increase the confidence of employees and students, thus enabling them to discuss mental health issues freely within the workplace

 - To provide appropriate training and support for managers and supervisors so they feel able to discuss concerns with and provide support to employees and students

 - To encourage positive wellbeing and encourage staff to access the University’s staff benefits

 - To highlight the availability of effective interventions to managers, staff and students through increased and prominent of information